Chandrayaan 2: Impact shock may have caused damage to Vikram Lander

 ISRO chairman, D Sivan said that they had found the location of the Vikram Lander on the lunar surface and the orbiter had clicked a thermal image of the lander.
 However they are still trying to establish contact, the ISRO chief also said.

-Sivan said that the last phase was not executed in the right manner and it was in that phase that they lost link with the lander and could not establish contact.
+Sivan said that the last phase was not executed in the right manner and it was in that phase that they lost the link with the lander and could not establish contact.

-At 1.45 a.m. on September 7, 12 minutes into its descent onto the lunar surface, the lander lost contact with earth.
-It is believed to have deviated from its path, fallen silent, and probably crashed on moon.
+At 1.45 a.m. on September 7, 12 minutes into its descent onto the lunar surface, the lander lost contact with the earth.
+It is believed to have deviated from its path, fallen silent, and probably crashed on the moon.

 The pictures are among the early images sent later in the day by the main Chandrayaan 2 spacecraft, which continues to orbit the moon from pole to pole from a 100-km distance.